antimony-team/antimony/docs/api/sockets.md

 # Socket.IO API

-Antimony uses Socket.IO sockets to communicate real-time data such as logs or terminal data and server event data such as status messages.
-Every type of message has its own Socket.IO namespace.
-Read more about Socket.IO namespaces [here](https://socket.io/docs/v4/namespaces/).
+Antimony uses Socket.IO sockets to communicate real-time data such as logs, terminal data or server event data such as status messages.
+Every type of message has its own communication channel, or namespace.

+Read more about Socket.IO namespaces in the [Socket.IO documentation](https://socket.io/docs/v4/namespaces/).

 !!! note "Socket Acknowledgements"
     Socket acknowledgements are return values that are returned by a message receiver to indicate the status of a requested action.
-Antimony exclusively uses acks in events that are sent **by the client**.
-The server sends an acknowledgement to communicate possible errors in the processing of a requested action.
+Antimony exclusively uses acks in events that are received **by the server**.
+The server replies with an acknowledgement to communicate a return value, or possible [errors](#error-codes) in the processing of a request.

 ## Authentication